obinnadyke/baun3d/README.md

 ### Acknowledgement
-This work was sponsored by CAIM: Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017
+Development of this software was sponsored by CAIM: Linkou, Chang Gung Memorial Hospital Research Project, under grant no. CLRPG3H0017